GNU-Ymir/Documentations/expressions/structures-de-controle.md

 In **Ymir**, a condition must be of the `bool` type, it is impossible to use other types as integers as one could do in other C-like language.
-The content of an `if` instruction is an instruction block, where creating a block containing several instructions with `{}` tokens is optional, if you want to execute only one instruction.
+The content of an `if` instruction is an instruction block, where creating a block containing several instructions with `{` `}` tokens is optional, if you want to execute only one instruction.

-The `if``else`` construct can be used as an expression, so you can retrieve the value of a conditional expression.
+The `if` `else` construct can be used as an expression, so you can retrieve the value of a conditional expression.

 ```ymir
 let x = true;